alternet/alternet.ml/security/src/site/markdown/security.md

 appeared in clear in the memory, in order to make it difficult to find when a memory dump is performed.

-A password can be created thanks to a [PasswordManager](apidocs/ml/alternet/security/PasswordManager.html), that exist in several flavors (weak, default, or strong with encryption).
+A password can be created thanks to a [`PasswordManager`](apidocs/ml/alternet/security/PasswordManager.html), that exist in several flavors (weak, default, or strong with encryption).
-To pick one, use the [PasswordManagerFactory](apidocs/ml/alternet/security/PasswordManagerFactory.html) or supply your own implementation (your own implementation can override the default one with the [discovery service](../tools/tools.html)).
+To pick one, use the [`PasswordManagerFactory`](apidocs/ml/alternet/security/PasswordManagerFactory.html) or supply your own implementation (your own implementation can override the default one with the [discovery service](../tools/discovery.html)).

 <div class="alert alert-danger" role="alert">
-Once again : DO NOT CREATE A STRING OBJECT WITH THE PASSWORD CHARACTERS.
+Once again : <b>DO NOT CREATE A STRING OBJECT WITH THE PASSWORD CHARACTERS.</b>
 </div>

 ### Password creation